-There isn’t much to connect legendary Irish writer James Joyce with Justin Bieber, George Clooney, Kim Kardashian or any other favorite targets of today’s paparazzi.
+There isn’t much to connect legendary Irish writer James Joyce with some of today's favorite paparazzi targets.

 But in his day, Joyce complained of being hounded by the press and “feeling under siege like a hostage” due to reporters waiting at his doorstep.